Coronavirus / COVID-19 update

 - The tourist boats sail out again.
 A face mask must be worn when walking on the jetty and throughout the cruise.
 There is no need to book in advance.

-- Tours with horse-drawn carriages, bicycle carriages and sightseeing minibuses are being organised again.
-There are specific hygiene measures that are displayed at the starting point (Markt).
+- The sightseeing minibuses are only available in the weekends at the time being.
+Tours with horse-drawn carriages and bicycle carriages have specific hygiene measures that are displayed at the starting point (Markt).
 Prior reservation is not required.

 - Guided tours of the city are possible.
 In order to make the tour safe, specific regulations apply and the group size is limited to max.
 15 persons, excluding the guide and children under 12 years of age.
 Please ask the tour organiser in advance.
 You can join one of our exclusive guided tours every Friday, Saturday and Sunday: Bruges by heart or Meet and Greet Van Eyck.
 Start: at the information office of VisitBruges in the Historium (Markt).
 Booking in advance at the information office or online is mandatory.